bkoz/nd0821-c1-clean-code/README.md

 ## Project Description

-This project implements refactoring an existing code base written in a jupyter notebook.
-The original program identifies credit card customers that are most likely to churn based on a data from Kaggle.
-The completed project will include a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested).
+This project refactors an existing code base written in a jupyter notebook.
+The original notebook code identifies credit card customers that are most likely to churn based on data from Kaggle.
+The completed project includes a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested).

-This project consists of (2) python scripts that train, test, run scikit-learn models used to prodict customer churn from sample data.
+This project consists of (2) python source scripts that train, test and run scikit-learn models used to prodict customer churn from sample data.
 Logging is incorporated to both scripts.

-This python source files include functions refactored from the original code along with logging and unit testing.
+The python source files include refactored functions from the original code along with logging and unit testing.

 The programs are typically run from the command-line interface (CLI).
 To run the scripts, jump to the [running](#running-the-python-scripts) section.